 Pet Hamster Cage Supplies

 When taming hamsters, it’s best to get pet supplies that can help you to tame your hamster too.
-You need treats to bribe your hamster, toys to play with your hamster, and the all essential pet supplies like hamster cage, water bottle, substrate, and cage décor.
+You need treats to bribe your hamster, toys to play with your hamster, and the all essential pet supplies like a hamster cage, water bottle, substrate, and cage décor.

 Remember, to avoid reverting your hamster to its old unruly habit, leave it only to a certified pet sitter if you need to be out for a while.